Sha’Carri Richardson notches colorful win at Olympic trials

 “Everything is in preparation for the 200 as far as I’m concerned,” said Lyles, the world champion at 200 meters, in his strongest indicator yet of where his mind really rests for this meet.

-Coleman’s fate is sealed.
-Defending Olympic champion hurdler Brianna McNeal’s is not.
-She, too, has an appeal on a whereabouts case pending, but international officials are letting her run here while the case is decided.

-“I want to cry right now,” she said after winning her qualifying heat in the 100 hurdles.
-“You guys don’t understand how much I’ve been going through this year.
-I’m just very emotional.”

-In Saturday’s only other final, Valarie Allman won the discus throw to make the Olympic team, while in the women’s 400 semis, Allyson Felix stayed on track to make her fifth team by qualifying for Sunday’s final.
+In Saturday’s only other final, Valarie Allman won the discus throw to make her first Olympic team, while in the women’s 400 semis, Allyson Felix stayed on track to make her fifth by qualifying for Sunday’s final.

 Richardson will be a first-timer, poised to square off with Fraser-Pryce, who has six Olympic medals, including the gold in the 100 in both 2008 and 2012.
 Jamaica’s Olympic qualifying is next weekend, though nobody’s doubting Fraser-Pryce — aka “The Pocket Rocket” — will skate through.